ChimdumebiNebolisa/polyglot-ocr/README.md

 - Deepgram for free STT API access
 - Tesseract.js contributors for open-source OCR engine
 - Cloudflare Workers for serverless scalability
-- Inspired by the idea of removing language barriers through open technology